 Access tokens for authentication from approved clients

-For more information, see Disable Automatic Client Authentication
+For more information, see Disable Automatic Client Authentication.

 Token limit and storage

 Google has 50 token limit per user per client application (in this scenario, Tableau Server is the client application).
-Since the OAuth token is stored on Tableau Server and reused by the user, the user is unlikely to exceed the token limit.
+Because the OAuth token is stored on Tableau Server and reused by the user, the user is unlikely to exceed the token limit.

 All user tokens are encrypted at rest when stored on Tableau Server.
 See Manage Server Secrets for more information.